maweigert/gputools/README.md

-# gputools

-OpenCL accelerated volume processing in Python
+# gputools - OpenCL accelerated volume processing in Python

+This package aims to provide GPU accelerated implementations of common volume processing algorithms, such as

+* convolutions
+* denoising
+* deconvolution
+* synthetic noise
+* ffts
+* transforms

 ### Requirements